orionnelson/tensor-jukebox/README.md

 ## Intructions to install:

+Install MinGW and make sure that gcc  is working from commandline this is required for Cmake to work.

 Follow this tutorial to get a general understanding of Git bash https://kbroman.org/github_tutorial/pages/first_time.html

 ## The Command Needed to download the repo is